ISB’s First LEGO League Team Heads To Canada Cup of Robotics

 Sophia Mohn: NextGen Neighbor Network Ambassador

 At the center of this journey stands Sophia Mohn, Project Leader for the team and a young role model within her school whose leadership extends far beyond robotics and technology.
 Sophia represents a new generation of youth leadership rooted in social capital, responsibility, integrity, and care for others.
-As a NextGen Neighbor Network Ambassador, Sophia has become known for leading with heart and compassion similar to her mother, Katya Mohn who is the Co-Founder of the NextGen Neighbor Network (NNN) along with her aunt and international entrepreneur, Louise Mohn.
+As a NextGen Neighbor Network Ambassador, Sophia has become known for leading with compassion similar to her mother, Katya Mohn who is the Co-Founder of the NextGen Neighbor Network (NNN) along with her aunt and international entrepreneur, Louise Mohn.

 Carrying A Family Legacy Built On Social Capital